 When the bars close down around 2 am, City Market has a reputation for getting rather rowdy.

-There have been multiple shootings in the area in recent years, and every reported incident happened after midnight (most occurred after 2 am).
+There have been multiple shootings in the area in recent years, and the majority of the incidents happened after midnight (most occurred after 2 am).

 Here is my Savannah Crime Map, which I update daily with current statistics.